TownyAdvanced/TownyProvinces/README.md

 # Towny Resources
-- An add-on plugin for Towny, which makes town claiming more organized, reducing staff workload and server toxicity.
+- An add-on plugin for Towny, which makes claiming more organized, reducing staff workload and server toxicity.

 ## :information_source: Features:
 - :world_map: **Divides The Map Automatically, Into Multiple 1-Town-Only Provinces.**